-Common Ways to Injure Your Back at Work
+What Are the Common Ways to Injure Your Back at Work

 According to the statistics on work-related injuries for 2016 from the Bureau of Labor Statistics (BLS), back injuries cause 38.5% of all work-related musculoskeletal injuries.
 Back cases accounted for 134,550 out of 349,050 total cases.